sanketsaurav/assemblyai-python-sdk/README.md

 ## Model and Transcript attributes

-Prior models and transcripts can by called by ID.
+Prior models and transcripts can be called by ID.

 ```python
 model = aai.model.get(id=<id>)